tommasoturchi/axai/README.md

 For instance, easy to use and effective interaction modalities like Visual Languages can provide users with intuitive mechanisms to interact with, adjust, and reshape AI narratives.
 This ensures that a richer, more tailored understanding can be provided, allowing explanations to emerge in line with the users' demands and the ever-shifting contexts they find themselves in, both as individuals and as part of a group.

-The Adaptive XAI workshop extends an invitation to scholars, designers, and tech-nologists to collaboratively shape the future of human-XAI interplay.
+The Adaptive XAI workshop extends an invitation to scholars, designers, and technologists to collaboratively shape the future of human-XAI interplay.

 ### Topics and Themes